International Academy of Television Arts and Sciences

 In addition to the International Emmys, the Academy's annual schedule includes the prestigious International Emmy Awards Current Affairs & News and the International Emmy Kids Awards, and a series of events such as International Academy Day, the International World Emmy Festival and Panels on substantive industry topics.

-IATAS was co-founded by Ralph Baruch (1923-2016, President and Chief Executive of Viacom) and Ted Cott (1917-1973, NBC's General Manager), and was originally known as the International Council of the National Academy of Television Arts and Sciences (NATAS).
-Bruce Paisner is the current president and CEO of the Academy.
+IATAS was originally founded in 1969 as the International Council of the National Academy of Television Arts and Sciences (NATAS) by TV executives Ralph Baruch and Ted Cott.
+While the NATAS and sister organization Academy of Television Arts & Sciences (ATAS) primarily focus on U.S. domestic television programming, including the specific Emmy Award ceremonies those two bodies present, the IATAS was established to expose the importance of television as a global concept.
+Bruce Paisner is IATAS' current president and CEO.

 History

 Early in its history, the International Academy of Television Arts and Sciences was part of the National Academy of Television Arts and Sciences; however, operating with its own board with a global focus.
 Founded in 1969, IATAS is an organization of leading media and entertainment figures from over 500 companies from 60 countries across all television sectors, including internet, mobile and technology.
 Its mission is to recognize the excellence of content produced exclusively for TV outside the United States, as well as non-English language primetime programming made for American TV.
 The awards are presented at the International Emmy Awards Gala, held each year in November at the Hilton Hotel and Resort in Midtown Manhattan, attracting over 1,200 television professionals annually.

 The first International Emmy Awards, as we know them today, were carried out in 1973.
 As well as the Gala, the International Academy also produces the International Emmy World Television Festival.
 The Television Festival screens the current year's International Emmy-nominated programs and features producers and directors who speak about their work.
 In 1999, the Academy went on to recognize excellence in international news coverage with the Emmy Awards for Current Affairs & News.
 The International Emmy Kids Awards were launched in 2013 and is held annually in February in New York City.